seblammers/sebastianlammers.com/src/routes/projects/sketch/+page.md

 <Image {src} {alt} loading="eager"/>

 ## Description
-This has been an ongoing project for a while now and it will probably always be there, too.
+This has been an ongoing project for a while now and it will probably always be ongoing, too.
-Whenever I see an interesting chart-type or interaction pattern, I'm curious how it was implemented.
+Whenever I see an **interesting chart-type** or interaction pattern, **I'm curious** how it was implemented.
-So I start sketching sth. similar with my own tools, most of the time Svelte & D3.
+So I start sketching sth. similar with my own tools, most of the time **Svelte & D3**.
+I like to built **prototypes** without having to commit to a full-blown project.
-This collection has grown and maybe someone will find sth. useful here or simply be inspired to built their own version.
+This collection has grown large enough and maybe someone will find sth. useful or simply **be inspired** to built their own version.

 ## Technologies used